openhab/openhab-docker/README.md

 ### Starting with Docker named volumes (for beginners)

-Following configuration uses Docker named data volumes.
+The following configuration uses Docker named data volumes.
 These volumes will survive, if you delete or upgrade your container.
 It is a good starting point for beginners.
 The volumes are created in the Docker volume directory.
 You can use `docker inspect openhab` to locate the directories (e.g. /var/lib/docker/volumes) on your host system.